pipersdojo/marketing-content/tune-building-course/basic-information.md

 - **Thank You Page URL**: [Thank You Page](https://www.pipersdojo.university/thank-you-tune-building-course)
 - **Thank You Page Edit URL**: [Edit Thank You Page](https://app.kajabi.com/admin/landing_pages/2151241826)
 - **Promo Code**: TUNEBUILD2025 (this code must be used at checkout to receive the discount)
-- **Post-Purchase Instructions**: Instructions to access the course will be provided on the thank-you page and emailed to the buyer's inbox.
+- **Post-Purchase Instructions**: Instructions to access the course will be put on the thank-you page.
+We'll also email the instructions to their inbox.

 ### Additional Information